DBJDBJ/dbj.cond/ReadMe.md

  ```
  Standard comparison is one of strict equality.
  ###Beyond basic usage
+ Using user defined comparators is probably the most powerfull feature of dbj.cond().
 JS switch() stement uses "===" as the only possible comparator.
 Using dbj.cond() it is easy to change the comparator used.
  To change the standard (strict equality) comparator:
  ```javascript
         // switching to user defined comparator